Tris-ares/2DOF_5R/README.md

 #Hardware :
 * The mechanical parts will be produced if I can find a 3D printer.
 Those parts have been quickly modelised using SolidWorks to give an overview of a possible mechanical implementation.
 Pictures can be found [here](http://imgur.com/a/QoGaD).
-* The electronics parts have not been thought much.
+* The electronic parts have not been given much thought.
 It will most likely start with a python script prompting a user to write words then send the servo angles over UART to an Arduino, then a MSP430 will be considered to replace the arduino.